imazen/resizer-web/content/docs/v4/plugins/cloudfront.md

    http://img.imageresizing.net/red-leaf.jpg;width=100

 Unless you set up a CNAME to mask it, your URL will look like this:

     http://d3urjqacv88oxz.cloudfront.net/red-leaf.jpg;width=100

 Feel free to play around with my URLs and experiment.

 ## Caching duration notes

 By default, CloudFront caches all requests for a minimum of 24 hours (1440 minutes), but you can now configure this limit when you create a new distribution.

 To set the caching time at the server instead of at CloudFront, set `<clientcache minutes="1441" />` in the `<resizer>` section of Web.config.

-If you need to invalidate a cached file sooner than 24 hours, you must change the url (ex. by adding ";invalidate=1" to it), or by using [Amazon's invalidation request feature](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/index.html?Invalidation.html).
+If you need to invalidate a cached file sooner than 24 hours, you must change the URL (ex. by adding ";invalidate=1" to it), or by using [Amazon's invalidation request feature](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/index.html?Invalidation.html).

 ## Automatic redirection of standard (`image.jpg?width=..`) URLs back to the CDN.

-(In v3.1 and higher)

-The CloudFront plugin can automatically redirect image requests to use the CloudFront distribution instead of directly serving the request.
+The CloudFront plugin can be configured to HTTP redirect image requests arriving in querystring (`?key=value1` format) to use the CloudFront distribution instead of directly serving the request.

+We don't suggest this except to reduce server load in an emergency.
+Redirects make your site load more slowly in client browsers.

 ### Instructions

 1. In the `<resizer>` section, just add `<cloudfront redirectThrough="http://d3urjqacv88oxz.cloudfront.net" redirectPermanent="false" />`.
 2. Change d3urjqacv88oxz.cloudfront.net to match the distribution name you created in the AWS console.

 The redirectThrough setting tells the CloudFront plugin to redirect any standard URLs back through the CloudFront distribution, automatically rewriting them to the semicolon syntax so everything will work properly.
-This feature, when configured, allows you to use normal `image.jpg?width=100&height=200` urls, without specifying either the distribution name, full path, or using the semicolon syntax in the anchor link.
+This feature, when configured, allows you to use normal `image.jpg?width=100&height=200` URLs, without specifying either the distribution name, full path, or using the semicolon syntax in the anchor link.

 As automatic redirection requires the browser to make an additional HTTP request, latency may be increased, but overall request time may be slightly lower for large images, due to the faster connection available between the CloudFront server and the client.
 The primary advantages of automatic redirection are (a) increased scalability of the origin server, and (b) low developer cost - no extra work required.

-If you have configured a CNAME mask for your CloudFront distribution, and would like to transfer the 'SEO weight' from the old URLs to the new CNAME-based urls, set redirectPermanent=true.
+If you have configured a CNAME mask for your CloudFront distribution, and would like to transfer the 'SEO weight' from the old URLs to the new CNAME-based URLs, set redirectPermanent=true.

-## Automatic image URL translation

-To remove the requirement of an extra request, yet keep the developer/webmaster load to a minimum, it is necessary to process all outgoing HTML and translate those URLs to cloudfront URLs dynamically.

-This kind of behavior could be useful outside the scope of the image resizer, as it could be used to edge-cache a variety of files (such as javascript, css, audio files, etc.) without having to manually modify the content.
-However, image URLs are the ones most easily changed without adverse affects.

-Two possible options for modifying image URLs in HTML output are Control Adapters and Html filters.

-If you're interested in testing this functionality, send me an e-mail, as I'd like to get several use cases ready before plunging into development.

-Please send feedback!
-There's a little tab at the bottom that makes it easy.
-You can even suggest ideas and vote for them.
-Check it out!
+## Version history

+### v4.3 (current)

+All .NET Framework projects now target .NET 4.7.2 (previously 4.5/4.5.2).
+No functional changes to this plugin.

+### v4.2.8 and prior

+This plugin has been stable since its initial release.
+No breaking changes.